About Us

 In 1987, the couple married and started their journey together in Sterling Heights and later Muskegon.
 Rachel worked as a church secretary until their daughter Nicole was born, and their son Alex arrived two years later.
 Eventually, the family settled in Bridgman and built a life and a business dedicated to serving their community and the families that call it home.

-As a dedicated employee of Lakeland Hospital in St. Joseph, Rachel continues her care for those in need.
-Although no longer involved in the day-to-day operations of the family business, Rachel still serves an essential role by providing a support structure for her husband and filing in behind the scenes when needed.
+After her retirement from Corewell Health Lakeland Hospital, St. Joseph, Rachel continues her care for those in need.
+Returning to the day-to-day operations of the family business, Rachel serves an essential role by providing a support structure and office administration.
 An active member of the community since 1997, Rachel believes it’s an honor to be entrusted to care for families she’s known for decades.

 Strengthened by her faith, Rachel has deep gratitude for the simple blessings of everyday life.
 Her recent promotion to Grandma resulted in an even greater appreciation of the little things, and she enjoys watching Hazel Rose discover the world around her.
 By relying on the power of love as modeled by her own parents, Rachel hopes to provide comfort to those in need and serve families with compassion and care.